 Tutoring is a supplemental, individual teaching form.
 It’s coming alongside a student and supplementing their curriculum or school experience.
-Practically speaking, students need to arrive here with a math book and a goal such as wanting to:
+Practically speaking, students need to arrive here with a goal such as wanting to:

 Sometimes a student comes with a couple of goals, while other times it’s a one-time thing.
 If relevant, I’ll send you, or your student, home with homework.
 I’d be glad to write up an end-of-year summary or letter of recommendation if needed.